deepnetworkgmbh/Docs/sql/Sql-Logging-I.md

-# How to do SQL Logging right
+# How to do SQL Logging in SPROCs

-This will be an introductory text for logging in a sequence of articles.

-Stored Procedure Logging (or tracing?) is an extremely important topic in SQL world.
+One of the obscure arcana is how to perform Logging in Stored Procedures (SPROCs)

-Since most of the time we don't debug SPROCs line by line, and they pretty much execute behind the scenes, we need to able to trace if anything goes wrong for debugging or diagnostic purposes.
+Especially in Azure SQL we can no longer debug SPROCs line by line, as such tracing is critical for debugging and diagnostic purposes.

 Even if we return errors/warnings in the result sets; still as SQL developer, we would like to see what went wrong and how the problem occurred.